ollewelin/libtorch-GPU-CNN-test-MNIST-with-Batchnorm/README.md

     [ CUDAFloatType{5,5} ]

-### Continue exploring Libtorch C++ with OpenCV towards a plane simple ResNet-34 training from scratch with custom image dataset.
+### Continue exploring Libtorch C++ with OpenCV towards a plane simple ResNet-34 training from scrach with custom image dataset.

 The code snippet :